Skip to content

 National Museum of Ireland, Kildare Street, Dublin 2

 See a replica fishing boat, examine the beautiful oval brooches worn by Scandinavian women, and discover ice skates made of bone!
 Discover what life was like in Viking Dublin, and see the wider impact that the Vikings had on Ireland.
+Please Note: An interpretor will be present on this tour to provide Irish Sign Language (ISL) interpretation.
 FIND OUT MORE

 February Tours at Kildare Street